Accidents Happen and Safety Showers Need to be Found

 - Post an emergency shower sign above the actual equipment.

-- Then, install directional versions of the same sign (which point towards the direction to the equipment) wherever people cannot actually see the emergency shower or the “above-the-equipment” sign.
+- Then, install directional versions of the same sign (which point towards the direction of the equipment) wherever people cannot actually see the emergency shower or the “above-the-equipment” sign.

 OSHA Rules on Emergency Showers

 The OSHA regulation for emergency shower signs reads as follows: